marcopompili/lua-leveldb/README.md

 Installation
 -----
-The library is packed like a rock extension for lua.
-Check out luarocks (http://luarocks.org/).
+The library is packed like a luarock extension, check out luarocks (http://luarocks.org/).
-Before installing check that you got leveldb correctly installed for your linux distribution.
+  * Before installing check that you got leveldb correctly installed for your linux distribution.
-To install execute make.sh as root, this script should build the library and install it as a "Rock".
+  * To install execute make.sh as root, this script should build the library and install it as a luarock package.
-To remove the library us remove.sh to remove the package and delete the builded file.
+  * To remove the library us remove.sh (as root) to remove the package and delete the built files.

 Support
 -----